 At the time, the charges against the former officer were extremely rare.
 A jury found him guilty of involuntary manslaughter.

-In the last 12 years, district attorneys in the Bay Area have charged about a dozen officers for the deaths or assaults on other people, although they have mostly found that the officers' actions in other deadly shootings were justified.
+In the last 12 years, district attorneys in the Bay Area have charged about 18 officers for the deaths, excessive use or force or assaults on other people.

 Here's a look at the Bay Area officers charged with crimes related to deadly or excessive use of force.
 In most of the cases, the officers have entered not guilty pleas: